Clffin/News-Website/README.md

 # News-Website
-A sample website created to display news articles.
+A sample website I created to display news articles.
+It is still unfinished with repetitive codes, but for now, it displays the main idea of the website.